US secretary of state Rex Tillerson has been fired

 Donald Trump has fired secretary of state Rex Tillerson, replacing him with CIA director Mike Pompeo.
-Deputy CIA director Gina Hapsel will become the first woman to run the spy agency.
+Deputy CIA director Gina Haspel will become the first woman to run the spy agency.

 Tillerson, the former CEO of Exxon Mobil, was largely sidelined as secretary of state, repeatedly undercut by Trump and left out of major decisions like the looming diplomatic talks with North Korea.
 They disagreed on topics from Iran to the Paris climate accord.
 The US secretary of state also reportedly called his boss a “moron” in a Pentagon conversation about national security.